lispysnake/serpent/README.md

 change daily.
 As such the document provides a rough roadmap and vision overview.

+## Support Development

+This framework is being developed by Lispy Snake for our first games.
+While we would love to develop it full time, basic economics says we must reinvest any contract-work revenue to support development in any remaining time.

+To accelerate development (and time-to-market) for our framework and first game, consider buying a [Lifetime License](https://lisypsnake.com/the-game-raiser) from us ($20!) to have lifetime access to our games.

 ## Building

 We build serpent with the `ldc2` (LLVM-based) D compiler.
 To test the